-Flowers are developed in panicles across the spring and summer months, via the terminals of the leading growths.
-Its inflorescence is similarly toned to the colour of the foliage, along with the short, fluffy hairs.
+Flowers are developed in panicles across the early spring months, that are held at least a foot higher than the foliage to attract pollinators.
 Unfortunately, It'll take several years for a matured specimen to flower and are therefore grown predominantly for its striking foliage.

 Repot every two years in the spring, using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those situated in a darker location, introduce an extra amount of perlite and grit into the deeper portion of the pot to downplay over-watering risks.
 Click on this link for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.